SuzeShardlow/Unscramble/README.md

 ## Introduction

 I am currently attending a 12-week web development bootcamp.
-After the first two weeks of classes (which covered HTML, CSS, basic JavaScript, jQuery and object-oriented programming, we were tasked to create a game using JavaScript.
+After the first two weeks of classes (which covered HTML, CSS, basic JavaScript, jQuery and object-oriented programming), we were tasked to create a game using JavaScript.

 To challenge myself and test my understanding of creating methods and functions and manipulating a DOM, I chose a game which was heavy on logic.